lokori/secretman/README.md

 select keys one at a time, transfer ```keytocard``` and ```save```

-* Make sure everything is ok
+* Make sure everything is oks

 ```
 gpg --card-status